Legends-of-Role-Play/assets-issue-tracker/.github/ISSUE_TEMPLATE/suggestions.md

 ---
-name: Suggestions
-about: When suggesting, take into account how it effects RP as well as the economy, and be as detailed as possible.
-title: suggestions
-labels: suggestions
-assignees: Silo1911, zombiecidec02

----

----
 name: Suggestion
-about: When suggesting, take into account how it effects RP as well as the economy, and be as detailed as possible.
+about: Please be as detailed and descriptive as possible.
 title: 'Suggestion'
-labels: suggestion
+labels: enhancement
 ---

 **Name:**